I tried generating an OGP banner with Figma MCP that supports custom fonts

 Mona Sans / SemiBold

-Once you confirm they appear here, you can specify and use them directly when creating banners.
+Once you confirm they are displayed here, you can specify and use them as-is when creating banners.

 Creating a Banner with the Added Font

-Now that we've confirmed the font can be used, let's create a banner.
-This time we're using a 1200×630 frame intended for OGP, with Mona Sans for headings and Noto Sans JP for Japanese text.
+Now that we've confirmed the font is usable, let's create a banner.
+This time, we're using a 1200×630 frame designed for OGP, with Mona Sans for headings and Noto Sans JP for Japanese text.

 Specify the following in Claude Code.